Translation Best Practices for Your Checkout Page

 Well, expect your local customer to feel the same way.

 So, don’t leave your customers in the lurch.
 Ensure that all their queries on the checkout page are answered in the local language.
-This could include answers to questions about returns, estimated time of delivery, transaction disputes and shipping charges.
+This could include answers to questions about returns, estimated time of delivery, transaction disputes, and shipping charges.

 Buying comes first

 Imagine if you walked into a store and the salesperson forced you to sign up for a membership before letting you buy stuff.
 Annoying right?
-Well, lot of businesses end up doing exactly that on their websites.
+Well, a lot of businesses end up doing exactly that on their websites.
 Customers are often forced to sign up during the checkout process and only then are they allowed to complete the pending transaction.

 In fact, this isn’t a problem exclusively related to localized sites.
 This is something that happens with checkout processes even with primary websites.